napoles-uach/thousands_genes/README.md

 streamlit run app.py
  ```

+However, to properly run MOLAR you need Docker and follow the instructions in the documentation.

 The main contributors to this code are
 * Spencer Trinh [@sktrinh12](https://github.com/sktrinh12)
 * José Manuel Nápoles [@napoles-uach](https://github.com/napoles-uach)